MikeGawi/ePiframe_plugin/docs/TUTORIAL.md

 ## Prerequisites

-Of course you already have a working ePiframe and all dependencies installed so the most important thing now to start with is... the name for your project.
+Of course you already have a working ePiframe and all dependencies installed so the most important thing now to start with is... the name of your project.
 It is really nice to have it before starting anything as it will help with the flow and all the thoughs will have a name under them.
 At some point ePiframe had a working name *GoopheePi* (Google Photos ePaper Pi) but later, after adding new functions I thought that with e-Paper display it looks *epic* so it was changed to *ePiframe*.
-The only limitation for the name is to not use dots and dashes as that will disturb ePiframe plugin recognition mechanism.
+The only limitation for the name is not to use dots and dashes as that will disturb ePiframe plugin recognition mechanism.

 Let's name this plugin *ePiSync* to stick to ePiframe name and emphasize sync function.